ircdocs/modern-irc/_includes/modern-appendix.md

 As the only network configuration used for IRC servers is that of a spanning tree, each link between two servers is an obvious and serious point of failure.

-Software authors are experimenting and have experimented with alternative topologies such as mesh networks.
+Software authors are and have been experimenting with alternative topologies such as mesh networks.
 However, there is not yet a production implementation or specification of any topology other than spanning-tree.

 ---